PeterCamilleri/CX16/docs/vm_sp.md

 since that is almost all it does, it can make up to 254 bytes of local space available.

+However, as we will soon see, this modified design is very costly in terms of the resources needed to create and destroy frames.
+The third design, Locals Only strips the frame to the minimum by just supporting local variables.
+Does this really help?

 [Back to the Top](#implementing-vm-stacks)

 ### Enter and Exit